Davidevlops/JS-DSA/Data-structures-graphs.md

 - **Nodes:** Nodes, also known as vertices, are fundamental building blocks of a graph.
 Each node represents an entity or an object in the graph.
 For example, in a social network graph, nodes could represent individuals, while in a transportation network, nodes could represent cities or junctions

-- **Edges:** Edges are connections between pairs of nodes.
-They represent relationships or interactions between the nodes they connect.
-Edges can be directed or undirected
+- **Edges:** Edges, also known as links, are fundamental components of a graph data structure.
+They represent the relationships or connections between pairs of nodes.
+In essence, an edge defines how nodes are related to each other within the graph.

   In discussing graphs, it's important to note that there are different types of graphs which include:Directed Graph, Undirected Graph, Weighted Graph, Unweighted Graph, Cyclic Graph and Acyclic Graph